Tender Jargon Buster

 Official term – SMEs are firms that employ less than 250 people and have a turn over of less than €50m.

 Public Services (Social Value) Act.
-When letting a contract, the public sector needs to take into account not just value for money (cost and quality) but also social, environmental and economic aspects.
+When letting a contract, the public sector must take into account not just value for money (cost and quality) but also social, environmental and economic aspects.

 Society of Procurement Officers in Local Government – SOPO